 The Tribal Air Quality Program was established in 1979 to monitor Reservation Air Quality.
 Air quality staff were hired and monitoring stations were established across the Reservation.
-Four full time employees currently work in the program (program manager, two technicians and one technician/clerk).
+One full time program manager currently work in the program (program manager, two technicians and one technician/clerk).
 Increasing residential development and population growth on the Reservation has caused growing concern over air pollution from wood smoke.

 Mission Statement: "To establish and provide a database for future reference pertaining to the Confederated Salish and Kootenai Tribes' air quality.."

 If there is no answer, please leave a detailed message.
 You can remain anonymous.

 Tribal Environmental Exchange Network Monitoring Operation for Polson and Ronan, Montana